Covid 19 coronavirus: Recovered Covid-19 New Zealanders experience stigma - 'Like lepers'

 This week, director general of health Dr Ashley Bloomfield said he had been contacted by people who had recovered but were struggling to be accepted.

-Muliaga Brown is tied to the cluster at Marist College, which his daughter attends, and which experienced the country's second largest outbreak with 96 confirmed and probable cases.
+Muliaga Brown is tied to the cluster at Marist College, which his daughter attends, and which experienced the country's second largest outbreak, with 96 confirmed and probable cases.

 Given he's been in media, Muliaga Brown said people now recognised him, and it fuelled a lot of the abuse he received.

-"I've been dealing with that everyday.
+"I've been dealing with that every day.
 After I'd spent about 21 days out of hospital, and completely recovered, I was in the supermarket with my daughter and she saw a person filming me with their phone.

 "Other times I've been waiting in line, and somebody has asked if anyone has had it, and I say, 'Yes', and everyone just steps away.